 7. Seoul: the design capital

-Forget Tokyo In 2014, the destination for design amateurs is Seoul.
+Forget Tokyo, the destination for design amateurs is Seoul.
 In competition with Milan and New York, the capital of Korea was elected World Design Capital a few years ago.
 From September 17 until October 17 these is a design fair held ( Seoul Design Fair), an event which attracts millions of visitors.

 8. Macedonia: the Balkans